epicserve/django-datetime-cheatsheet/README.md

     start_time=start_time,
     end_time=start_time + timedelta(hours=1),
 )
 event.refresh_from_db()

 # Assert that the event is converted to UTC correctly
 assert event.start_time == datetime(2025, 2, 21, 1, 0, tzinfo=utc)
 assert event.end_time == datetime(2025, 2, 21, 2, 0, tzinfo=utc)

 # Initialize a form with the event
 form = EventForm(instance=event)

 # Render the form
 result = render_template("{{ form }}", {"form": form})

 # The following shows that the initial value is in the local timezone using Django's current timezone which is
 # America/Chicago which **ISN'T** what we want.
 assert 'value="2025-02-20 19:00:00"' in result
 assert 'value="2025-02-20 20:00:00"' in result

+# Instead if you want to render the datetime fields in the model's timezone, you can override the initial values
+# in the form.

 # Create a form with a datetime field